EdbMails EDB Recovery and Migration software

 Note that when you rename the data folder, you may lose any customizations or settings associated with the account, such as rules or signatures.
 You may need to recreate these settings in the new profile.

-Method 6: Repair and convert the OST to PST
+• Method 6: Repair and convert the OST to PST with EdbMails

 Repairing and converting the OST file to PST format with EdbMails is the best method to restore all of your mailbox data from corrupted and orphaned OST files.
 After exporting mailbox items to PST format, you can import the PST file into Outlook and resynchronize your email account with the mail server.
-By following this method you can resolve the error ‘Your mailbox has been temporarily moved on Exchange server’ and get your Outlook email back up and running again in no time.
+With EdbMails, you can open an OST file and can also migrate OST to Office 365.

 Here’s how you can repair and convert the OST to PST file format with EdbMails: